The National Inquiry’s Aftercare Support

 Transportation assistance may be offered when professional counselling and cultural support services are not locally available.

 Where can I go for immediate support?Your well-being is important to us.
-If you require immediate support, please contact our toll free 24/7 support line at 1-844-413-6649 to speak to a counsellor.
+If you require immediate support, please contact this national, independent toll free 24/7 support line at 1-844-413-6649 to speak to a counsellor.
 The service is available in English, French, Cree, Anishnaabemowin (Ojibway) and Inuktitut.

 Personal experiences with The National Inquiry’s Aftercare Services.